 Paulo realized they didn’t have much of a choice.

-He and Marie hobbled forward together, and Paulo’s eyes darted about, looking for
+He and Marie hobbled forward together, and Paulo’s eyes darted about, looking for anything they could call a shelter.

 As if by some answered prayer, he saw a door ahead of them, slightly ajar.
 Paulo laughed once, and Marie lifted her head.